1c7/SaaS-Code-Templates/README.md

 # SaaS-Code-Templates
-Here is just a simple list with all the SaaS Code template I know. hope it help
+Here is a simple list of all the SaaS Code template I know. hope it helps

 ## Ruby on Rails
 * [Sjabloon - $79](https://www.getsjabloon.com/)